Bombyx-ETH/Bombyx2/README.md

 coming soon to a github near you

 ### Examples:
-Example files porvided on [Food4Rhino](https://www.food4rhino.com/app/bombyx) contain different scenarios like top-down and bottom-up approaches, both with operational energy demand, and few other simple examples.
+Example files provided on [Food4Rhino](https://www.food4rhino.com/app/bombyx) contain different scenarios like top-down and bottom-up approaches, both with operational energy demand, and few other simple examples.

 ### Future development plans:
 1. Volumetric design stage